-Squads of four, six and eight people participated.
-All NSSA safety rules were strictly enforced, but some of the non-safety-related rules were slightly bent at times to help new shooters.
-For example, some new shooters shot four singles instead of two singles and a double at times, and congratulating a new shooter each time they smoked a bird was encouraged.
+Squads of four or six people were formed.
+All NSSA safety rules were strictly enforced, but some of the other rules were slightly “bent” at times to help new shooters.
+For example, some new shooters shot four singles instead of two singles and a double at times, and congratulating a new shooter each time they smoked a bird was strongly encouraged.

-At approximately 4 p.m., after everyone had shot at 50 birds (two rounds), shoot-offs began.
-Top-secret handicaps were applied, which allowed all 33 couples to participate in doubles at 3, 4 and 5.
-The shoot-offs were also handicapped, with experienced shooters receiving no targets and rookies getting 4.
-Following the first round of shoot-offs, the remaining shooters proceeded to field 2 for the finals.
-A large crowd of spectators watched and cheered as the winners were decided.
+After everyone had shot at 50 birds (two rounds), shoot-offs began.
+Liberal handicaps were applied, which allowed all 26 couples to shoot doubles at 3, 4 and 5.
+The shoot-offs were also handicapped, with experienced shooters receiving no targets and rookies getting four.
+Most shoot-offs are somewhat subdued to let the shooters concentrate, but not this group.
+Up and down the line of fields you could hear hootin’ and hollerin’ as the ladies were busting targets at doubles.
+Following the first round of shoot-offs, the remaining eight pairs of shooters proceeded to field 2 for the final shoot-off while everyone else gathered around to cheer on the competitors.

 – Contributed by George Gleich